AdamBoley/Project-Beergate/README.md

         - add 'user' to beergate/settings.py INSTALLED_APPS
         - In that, add a forms.py and a urls.py
         - in forms.py, import the AllAuth LoginForm and SignupForm
-        - create custom UserLoginForm and UserSignupForm, and use them to extend the LoginForm and SignupForm respectively
+        - create custom UserLoginForm and UserSignupForm classes, and use them to extend the LoginForm and SignupForm respectively
         - in settings.py, override standard AllAuth forms using the ACCOUNT_FORMS variable
         - Per [this Medium article](https://gavinwiener.medium.com/modifying-django-allauth-forms-6eb19e77ef56), add code to apply widgets to form fields that add the Bootstrap CSS form-control class
         - Import these custom forms into user/views.py
         - Create UserLoginView and UserSignupView, which extend the AllAuth LoginView and SignupView
         - assign these views the relevant form_class and template_name, being sure to prefix the template with account/, since the templates are located in the account directory

-To do:
+        - create paths in user/urls.py, importing the necessary views

-- Style additional AllAuth forms with Bootstrap:
+- Style additional AllAuth forms with Bootstrap - done
     - email
     - password_reset_from_key
     - password_reset
     - password_set
+    - plus AllAuth templates without forms

+To do:
 - [Implement a search bar function](https://learndjango.com/tutorials/django-search-tutorial)
 - Review generic placeholder image - it is too small
 - Rework Bootstrap card structure for index.html, review.html and user_review.html